streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### Update your app

-Your GitHub repository is the source for the app, so that means that any time you push an update to your repo you'll see it reflected in the app in almost real time.
+Your GitHub repository is the source for your app, so that means that any time you push an update to your repository you'll see it reflected in the app in almost real time.
 Try it out!

 Streamlit also smartly detects whether you touched your dependencies, in which case it will automatically do a full redeploy for you—which will take a little more time.
 But since most updates don't involve dependency changes, you should usually see your app update in real time.

 ### Add or remove dependencies

-You can add/remove dependencies at any point by updating `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and committing the changes to your repository on GitHub.
-This will cause Streamlit Community Cloud to detect there was a change in your dependencies and automatically trigger (re)installation.
+You can add or remove dependencies at any point by updating `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and committing the changes to your repository on GitHub.
+This will cause Community Cloud to detect there was a change in your dependencies and automatically trigger (re)installation.

 It is best practice to pin your Streamlit version in `requirements.txt`.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).